getodk/aggregate/README.md

 Aggregate supports a variety of DBs, but we strongly recommend you use PostgreSQL first to ensure everything is working.
 If you wish to use another DB (e.g., Google App Engine, MySQL, or SQLServer databases) after that see [database configurations](docs/database_configurations).

-1. Download and install [PostgreSQL 9](https://www.postgresql.org/download) or later
+1. Download and install [PostgreSQL 9](https://www.postgresql.org/download) or later.
+Windows users should make sure they have set up the [environment variables correctly](http://bobbyong.com/blog/installing-postgresql-on-windoes/).
+Installation instructions are given [here](https://www.tutorialspoint.com/postgresql/postgresql_environment.htm).
+> Make sure you don't change the deafult port number.

+1. In the command-line interface type `psql -U postgres -h localhost`. `psql` command provides an interactive terminal for working with PostgreSQL.
+Here postgres is the username and localhost is the hostname. `-U` and `-h` are the command-line flags which are used to represent the user to connect with and the host to connect to respectively.

-1. Setup your database with `psql` with these commands.
+1. Setup your database with these commands.
 You must use `psql` or the `\connect` command will not work.

     ```sql
     CREATE USER "odk_unit" WITH UNENCRYPTED PASSWORD 'test';